About the move process

 The move process has a number of states, and issues that can arise during each state.
 These are summarized in the flowchart.

-As you progress through the move process, you might be asked to validate dependencies if:
+As you progress through the move process, dependencies are auto-validated if:

 - A resource uses dependent resources that aren't in the move collection.